5 Types of Bank Accounts You Didn’t Even Know You Needed

 If your checking account is netting you nothing but a monthly fee, then you need to switch things up.

 Rewards checking lives up to its name by offering, yes, rewards.
 Maybe it's cash back on purchases, a la Discover's Cashback Checking.
-Maybe it's airline miles, a la UFB Direct's Airline Rewards Checking.
+Maybe it's airline miles.
 Or maybe it's a killer interest rate offered by any number of banks' and credit unions' high-yield checking accounts.

 We should point out that the sky's not the limit with most rewards checking programs.
-Discover's 1 percent cash-back perk, for example, is only paid out on the first $3,000 of monthly debit-card buys, while high-yield checking accounts, for another example, often limit how much balance you can carry.
+Some cash-back perks, for example, are only paid out on the first $3,000 of monthly debit-card buys, while high-yield checking accounts, for another example, often limit how much balance you can carry.

 There's a lot to unpack on this one, so let's start here: If you didn't know you needed a retirement account, then here's your reminder: You need a retirement account.